Many friends asked about our trip so I thought I would share the details of our trip here.

 Glaciar hiking at Perito Moreno, a full day excursion.

 On the road.
-Travel by car from El Calafate on Ruta 40, stopped at La Esperanza, cross the Argentina and Chilean border to arrive at our next hotel Tierra Patagonia.
+Travel by car from El Calafate on Ruta 40, stopped at La Esperanza, crossed the Argentina and Chilean border to arrive at our next hotel Tierra Patagonia.
 Beautiful five hour drive across Patagonian steppe.
 We arrived at Tierra in time for lunch and joined the afternoon excursion to Laguna Azul.
 Saw plenty of wildlife and waterfall on the drive to the lake.
 A stroll on the shore of Laguna Azul ending with a nice picnic while admiring the view.

 Day 7 Paine Tower full day hike